 Koura Wright was born in Ithaca, NY, but moved to Knoxville, TN at the age of 10.
-There she began taking ballet classes at Van Metre School of Dance with Amy Morton Vaughn and Jan Valenti, as well as Graham technique with Irena Lynn at Dancers studio.
-She later attended Austin-East Magnet High School and studied Humphrey technique with Karen Duren, Graham and Horton techniques with Kimberly Matibag.
-She also had the opportunity to attend summer programs with Randy Duncan and at the Ithaca Ballet.
-In 2006 she attended the dance program at Tennessee Governor’s School for the Arts and was also accepted as an alternate for the contemporary program at Jacob’s Pillow.
+There she began taking ballet classes at Van Metre School of Dance with Amy Morton Vaughn and Jan Valenti, as well as Graham technique with Irena Lynn at Dancers Studio.
+She later attended Austin-East Magnet High School and studied Humphrey technique with Karen Duren, and Graham and Horton techniques with Kimberly Matibag.
+She also had the opportunity to attend summer programs with Randy Duncan and the Ithaca Ballet.
+In 2006 she attended the dance program at the Tennessee Governor’s School for the Arts and was also accepted as an alternate for the contemporary program at Jacob’s Pillow.
 Koura danced as a company member with the Ithaca Ballet from 2009-2010, where she performed as a Russian Candy in The Nutcracker and a Jewel Fairy in The Sleeping Beauty.
-In 2010 she attended the summer intensive at The Ailey School and performed in a piece choreographed by Pedro Ruiz.
+In 2010 she attended the summer intensive at The Ailey School and performed in a piece by Pedro Ruiz.
 After returning to Tennessee in 2011, Koura taught modern dance at Van Metre School of Dance until 2017, and danced with the affiliated company, The Appalachian Ballet Company.
 She danced many featured roles with the company including, “Big Lil” in Lil’ Lil and the Swing Singin’ Sax, The Sea Witch in The Little Mermaid, and the Arabian Soloist in The Nutcracker.
-Koura is currently attending Middle Tennessee State University to complete her B.S. in Dance, she will graduate in Spring 2020.
-There Koura has been featured in works by Alia Cache, George Staib, Will Gill, and Colleen Barnes.
+In 2020, Koura graduated from Middle Tennessee State University with a B.S. in Dance under the direction of Marsha Barsky and Margaret Brooker.
+There she was featured in works by Alia Cache, George Staib, Will Gill, and Colleen Barnes.
 While attending school, Koura taught modern dance and ballet at The Dancer’s School in Murfreesboro, TN, and Cannon Arts Dance Studio in Woodbury, TN.
 Koura is now the Director of the Training Division for the Artswork Conservatory, under the direction of Bernard Gaddis and Avree Walker.
 Koura is headed into her second season as a Company Artist with the Contemporary West Dance Theatre, and is anxious to sink her teeth into the delicious new and classic works by such esteemed choreographers.
 She also loves to hoola hoop and make art!